Adrian-R-C/pupil-study-1-code/README.md

 Code and instructions for pre-processing and statistical analysis of evoked pupillary responses used in the research paper **Pupillary dynamics reflect age-related changes in memory encoding**.

-The aim of the EyeCog study (CNRS, ID-RCB 2021-A02686-35) was to investigate the link between pupillary marker and cognitive performance, and how this relationship differs accross two age groups.
+The aim of the EyeCog study (CNRS, ID-RCB 2021-A02686-35) was to investigate the link between pupillary marker and cognitive performance, and how this relationship differed accross two age groups.
 Pupil data were obtained from the **EyeBrain T2 eyetracker** from Suricog (Paris, France).

 All the code was written on **Matlab**.
 A graphical interface based on Matlab's AppDesigner is available for those who don't want to go into the code but would like to reproduce the analyses 😉.
 If you're a Matlab or object-oriented enthusiast, you'll quickly notice that the code isn't optimized... but it works! :smirk: